Accessibility

 Please note that both Barons Court station and West Kensington station do not have step-free access.
 The closest underground stations with lifts are Hammersmith, Kensington Olympia and West Brompton.

-Unfortunately, wheelchair hire is not available at the tournament, but there are storage provisions for foldable wheelchairs.
+Unfortunately, wheelchair hire is not available at the tournament, but there are limited storage provisions for foldable wheelchairs.